 But take solace in knowing that the quality of prayer has nothing to do with its length.
 Simple prayers can convey just as much gratitude as longer ones.

-See some of the examples of simple Thanksgiving blessing prayers below:
+See some examples of simple Thanksgiving blessing prayers below:

 Heavenly Father, we gather together today with hearts filled with gratitude.
 This meal we share reminds us of the endless blessings You’ve bestowed upon us.
 We pray in thanksgiving not only for this food we share, but in all the ways You’ve shown us Your love.
 In Jesus’ name we pray.
 Amen.